vuminhtue/Clemson_Research_Computing_QA/_episodes/Parallel with JobArray.md

 ---
-title: "How to run parallel with job array"
+title: "parallel with job array"
 teaching: 5 min
 exercises: 0
 questions: "How to run parallel with job array in Palmetto"